 While many FBI agents have degrees in numerous fields, the Bureau is usually looking for people with a background in hard sciences.
 This education gives people the ability to analyze information and investigate complex situations.
 Science majors accepted by the FBI include biology, chemistry, and physics.

-- Liberty University Bachelor of Science in Aviation
+- American Public University System Bachelor of Science in Natural Sciences / Earth Science

 Because of cyber security concerns, the FBI also needs people with computer and information technology.
 These individuals are needed to deal with threats from both outside the U.S. and internally.
 Computer-related expertise is already a major part of the FBI, and will likely be the largest area of growth over the coming years.
 Popular computer-related FBI majors include information technology, computer engineering, and cyber security.
-Since FBI jobs are very competitive, consider programs that hold both regional and programmatic accreditation like the ABET-accredited Information Assurance and Cybersecurity bachelor's degree from
+Since FBI jobs are very competitive, consider programs that hold both regional and programmatic accreditation like the ABET-accredited Information Assurance.

 Of course, the FBI is a law enforcement agency, so they need a pool of skilled individuals who understand the law, dealing with criminals, making arrests, and the appropriate use of deadly force.
 These individuals often have backgrounds in local law enforcement and military service.
 Top law enforcement-related FBI majors include criminology, forensics, and criminal justice.